 Gordon Bowling Club Masterplan

-Project information
+Project summary

 About the site

-The land is owned by Council and was previously leased to the Gordon Bowling Club who had occupied the site since 1953.
+The land is owned by Council and was previously leased to the Gordon Bowling Club who occupied the site since 1953.
 The Club vacated the site in early 2018, since that time the site has remained vacant.

 What’s happened at similar sites